Willson Contreras Player Props: Cardinals vs. Rangers

 Willson Contreras At The Plate

-- Contreras has 12 doubles, six home runs and 24 walks while batting .206.
+- Contreras is batting .208 with 12 doubles, seven home runs and 24 walks.

-- Contreras has picked up a hit in 29 of 56 games this season, with multiple hits 13 times.
+- Contreras has picked up a hit in 52.6% of his 57 games this season, with multiple hits in 22.8% of them.

-- Contreras has had at least one RBI in 30.4% of his games this year (17 of 56), with two or more RBI four times (7.1%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Contreras has driven home a run in 18 games this year (31.6%), including more than one RBI in 7.0% of his games and producing three or more of his team's runs on two occasions..

-- He has scored a run in 19 games this year, with multiple runs four times.
+- In 35.1% of his games this year, he has scored at least once.
+And he's had four games with multiple runs (7.0%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.